A Level subject overviews

 Textile Design A Level

-Throughout the course you will have the opportunity to explore such disciplines as drawing, printing, embroidery, pattern cutting and garment construction.
-Often projects reflect and draw inspiration from current trends seen within the fashion industry.
-All projects have a strong contextual reference to historical and contemporary textile practice.
+Textile Design consists of the exploration of a variety of materials, techniques and processes in a structured format that will encourage you to be both expressive and ambitious in the production of your work.
+Throughout the course, you will have the opportunity to delve into disciplines such as drawing, printing, embroidery, pattern cutting and garment construction.
+Projects often reflect and draw inspiration from current trends seen within the fashion industry, but all work maintains a strong contextual reference to both historical and contemporary textile practice.

 Opportunities beyond the classroom